How to Find Duplicate Photos on Mac

 DupScan finds duplicate photos by comparing SHA256 hashes of image file contents across your entire filesystem.
 DupScan identifies exact byte-for-byte duplicates regardless of filename or folder location, with QuickLook thumbnails for visual verification before deletion.

 DupScan scans all image formats — JPEG, PNG, HEIC, RAW, TIFF, and others — during its regular duplicate scan.
 No separate photo-specific scan is needed.
-DupScan's smart filtering lets you focus on image files specifically by selecting the Images category filter.
+DupScan uses SHA256 hashing to detect identical photo files, comparing actual image data so even photos with different filenames are correctly identified as duplicates when the content is identical.

 DupScan currently finds exact duplicate photos — files that are byte-for-byte identical.
 Similar photo detection (photos that look alike but have different file data) is planned for a future version.